Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/08 - Persisting Data/README.md

 # Outcome 8 - Persisting Data
 ## Skill Description

-The Fellow will be able to store data locally on an iOS device where necessary, using the most appropriate storage system based on the type of data to be persisted.
+A person with this skill can store data locally on an iOS device where necessary, using the most appropriate storage system based on the type of data to be persisted.

 ## Output
-After attaining this skill, and as a demonstration of it, I will create the following:

-1. An iOS Project is to be created which includes `CoreData` in the project initialization.
+Create an iOS Project which includes `CoreData` in the project initialization.
 The project must write and read sample data into all 3 storage systems, User Defaults (`NSUserDefaults`), `NSKeyedArchiver` and `CoreData`

-2. A **Checkpoint 2** project submission meeting all the required specifications

 ## Objectives
 ### Knowledge